It is very easy to achieve a smokeless fire without any special

 combustion, but it doesnt tell if more or less air is required.

-The most important instrument, the Smoke Density Monitor, happened
+The most important instrument, the Smoke Density Monitor,

-to optimize the combustion of your burners.
+trying to optimize the combustion of your burners.
+A Smoke Density Meter

-The equipment is very simple.
+equipment is very simple.
 A light beam is sent across the flue duct, from a

 light emitter to a light receiver.
 An electronic unit monitors the opacity.
 It